LamininSolutions/mfsql-connector/source/mfsql-integration-connector/lookup-views/index.rst

       @Schema = 'custom',
       @Debug = 0

-:doc:`\procedures\spMFCreateWorkflowStateLookupView` is used to create a lookup for a specific workflow.
+:doc:`/procedures/spMFCreateWorkflowStateLookupView` is used to create a lookup for a specific workflow.

 .. code:: sql